sictweb/web700/notes/week02.md

 The idiom `bonus = bonus || 1` is very common in JavaScript.
 It uses the [Logical Or Operator `||`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_OR_()) to test whether `bonus` evaluates to a value or not, and prefers that value if possible to the fallback default of `1`.
-We could also have written it out using an `if` statements like these:
+We could also have written it out using `if` statements like these:

 ```js
 function updateScore(currentScore, value, bonus) {